Import Export Costs, Tariffs, Fees, Duties & Taxes in Africa

-Costs of exporting can of course make products far more expensive than when sold in domestic markets.
-Pricing must therefore be carefully monitored and controlled and take into account costs of freight, shipping insurance, overseas agent’s commissions, and other incidental expenditure.
+Costs of importing and exporting can of course make products far more expensive than when sold in domestic markets.
+Export pricing must take into account import tariffs, customs duty, business tax, costs of freight, shipping insurance, overseas agent’s commissions, and other incidental expenditure.

 One of the major attractions of dealing through domestic export houses or buying agents in one’s own country is the relative certainty of being paid promptly, and in sterling.
 Extended credit is not usually encountered.

-Export Costs & Procedures For Trade In Africa
+Payment Procedures For Trade In Nigeria, West Africa